What is an ORCID?

 Why do I need an ORCID and Why is ACM requiring them?

 ACM now requires that all going forward accepted journal authors provide their ORCIDs in order to complete the ACM eRights process and have their accepted submissions published in the ACM Digital Library.
-This requirement is now in place for all ACM journals on a going forward basis and will be required for all ACM and ICPS conferences later in 2022.

 To ensure a seamless process that does not result in delays to the publication of your accepted submission, we suggest that all corresponding authors work with their co-authors to ensure that all named co-authors on accepted submissions have signed up for ORCIDs in advance or at the time of submission, but in any event no later than upon acceptance of their submission.